MicrosoftDocs/azure-stack-docs/azure-stack/partner/azure-stack-vaas-automate-with-powershell.md

 This script can be used to:

 > [!div class="checklist"]
-> * Install prerequisites
+> * Install prerequisites.
-> * Install and start the local agent
+> * Install and start the local agent.
-> * Launch VaaS tests in Test Pass, Solution Validation and Package Validation workflows.
+> * Launch VaaS tests in test pass, solution validation, and package validation workflows.
-> * Report test results
+> * Report test results.

-Links below contains the info about how to run tests via VaaS Portal.
-Before using the script, you need to learn the required parameters and their values.
+The following links contain information about how to run tests via the VaaS portal.
+Before using the script, you should learn about the required parameters and their values:

 * SolutionValidation Workflow: [Validate a new Azure Stack solution](azure-stack-vaas-validate-solution-new.md)
 * PackageValidation Workflow: [Validate OEM packages](azure-stack-vaas-validate-oem-package.md)